RolandWarburton/knowledge/tech/QEMU-Windows-10-Configuration-Notes.md

 # QEMU Windows 10 Configuration Notes

-For a more in-depth and general overview, i have nodes on QEMU in Linux/Virtulization.md within this repository on github (rolandwarburton/knowledge)
+For a more in-depth and general overview, i have notes on QEMU in Linux/core concepts/Virtualization.md within this repository on github (rolandwarburton/knowledge)

 For situations that require windows, such as building & packaging software